tal-amir/tal-amir.github.io/_publications/2024-05 Fourier Sliced-Wasserstein Embedding.md

 **Abstract**

-We present the *Sliced Wasserstein Embedding* – a novel method to embed multisets and distributions over $$\mathbb{R}^d$$ into Euclidean space.
-Our embedding is injective and approximately preserves the Sliced Wasserstein distance.
-Moreover, when restricted to multisets, it is bi-Lipschitz.
-We also prove that it is *impossible* to embed distributions over $$\mathbb{R}^d$$ into a Euclidean space in a bi-Lipschitz manner, even under the assumption that their support is bounded and finite.
-We demonstrate empirically that our embedding offers practical advantage in learning tasks over existing methods for handling multisets.
+We present the *Fourier Sliced Wasserstein (FSW) embedding*—a novel method to embed multisets and measures over $\mathbb{R}^d$ into Euclidean space.

+Our proposed embedding approximately preserves the sliced Wasserstein distance on distributions, thereby yielding geometrically meaningful representations that better capture the structure of the input.
+Moreover, it is injective on measures and *bi-Lipschitz* on multisets—a significant advantage over prevalent embedding methods based on sum- or max-pooling, which are provably not bi-Lipschitz, and in many cases, not even injective.
+The required output dimension for these guarantees is near optimal: roughly $2 n d$, where $n$ is the maximal number of support points in the input.

+Conversely, we prove that it is $\textit{impossible}$ to embed distributions over $\mathbb{R}^d$ into Euclidean space in a bi-Lipschitz manner.
+Thus, the metric properties of our embedding are, in a sense, the best achievable.

+Through numerical experiments, we demonstrate that our method yields superior representations of input multisets and offers practical advantage for learning on multiset data.
+Specifically, we show that (a) the FSW embedding induces significantly lower distortion on the space of multisets, compared to the leading method for computing sliced-Wasserstein-preserving embeddings; and (b) a simple combination of the FSW embedding and an MLP achieves state-of-the-art performance in learning the (non-sliced) Wasserstein distance.